The Value of Community

 Today has been one of those days that I have felt really grateful for.
-The reason for this isn't becasue a new (well 23 year old) Landrover, purchased from the extremely efficient, helpful team at Landrover Centre Huddersfield - whose cars are extremely good value for money and are actually an investment - (or so Mick tells me anyway), arrived in our drive, thus putting a smile on Saint Mick of Thana's face.
+The reason for this isn't becasue a new (well 23 year old) Landrover, purchased from the extremely efficient, helpful team at Landrover Centre Huddersfield - whose cars are extremely good value for money and are actually an investment - (or so Mick tells me anyway),

 Neither is it because we are now proud owners of a King of all Kings Scalextric Set - opened as an early birthday present for the self-same Saint Mick (honestly, talk about it being a day of 'toys' for boys' and yes, I know that is a sexist comment!)

 No, it's actually because Betsy and I had a really enjoyable afternoon with my mum and dad at our local Village Hall, enjoying the music of a popular local singer.
+Having a local community to be part of is incredibly important.
+We are so lucky to have good neighbours and friends in our local community.

 I think if we're honest neither Betsy nor I were really sure if we'd enjoy the afternoon, but we really did.
 I was actually very proud of Bets.
 It's not every teenager who'd go along with their grandparents to an event, where almost everyone else in attendance was at least 50 years older than themself.
 She didn't just go, but she chatted, joined in and, would you believe it, even learned a bit of line-dancing.
 I just don't know where that 'changeling-child' of ours gets it from.
 I did text her sister Annie the video clip below and got the response "OMG, you'd never get me up there!"
 That's more how I'd respond too!
+There is no doubt that Betsy joins in to fun within her local community.
+I'm not sure if it is her first home or second, but she makes the most of being there.

 The whole thing got me thinking about my question earlier in the week about which is preferable - a sleepy village or bustling city?
 Well the village certainly wasn't sleepy today and came out on top for several reasons: